secnonsense/h.py/README.md

 Add -s for ssl (HTTPS) support

-./h.py -b www.site.com > test.html
+./h.py -b www.site.com

-Use the response body only option (-b) with file redirection to save the web page locally
+Use the -b option to display the response body to the screen

 note - if only a url is specified the default will be to return just the reponse body

+./h.py -o www.site.com

+Use the -o option to save the response body to a file called "output"

 ./h.py -xr https://www.google.com